-- 38. Since 2015, Response and BuyPD have operated out of the same office building in Lindon, Utah (the "Lindon Building").
-The exterior signage for the Lindon Building previously bore Nudge's name, but now bears Response's name. - 39.
-Nudge served as the holding company for the partners of the Nudge enterprise, namely, Lewis, Poelman, Smith, and Finnegan. - 40.
-The Individual Defendants have been the principal managers in control of the Nudge Enterprise since mid-2014 (when Smith became a Nudge partner).
-As the principal managers, the Individual Defendants oversee the enterprise's operations, including deciding what products and services to sell to consumers and managing relationships with celebrity endorsers and third-party vendors.
-For example, as referenced below, the Individual Defendants discussed strategic and operational matters for Response and BuyPD at bi-annual Nudge retreats. - 41.
-The Individual Defendants have also participated in weekly company sales meetings, which Smith often led.
+41. Nudge served as the holding company for the partners of the Nudge enterprise, namely, Lewis, Poelman, Smith, and Finnegan.

+42. The Nudge Individual Defendants have been the principal managers in control of the Nudge Enterprise since mid-2014 (when Smith became a Nudge partner).
+As the principal managers, the Nudge Individual Defendants oversee the enterprise's operations, including deciding what products and services to sell to consumers and managing relationships with celebrity partners and third-party vendors.
+For example, as referenced below, the Nudge Individual Defendants discussed strategic and operational matters for Response and BuyPD at biannual Nudge retreats.

+43. The Nudge Individual Defendants have also participated in weekly company sales meetings, which Smith often led.

-Defendants' Escalating Sales Funnel
+The Nudge Defendants' Escalating Sales Funnel

-- 42. Since 2011, Defendants have used a variety of deceptive tactics detailed below to sell multiple levels of increasingly expensive seminars, other trainings, and related products, purportedly designed to help consumers become successful real estate investors. - 43.
-Defendants initially offer consumers at the free Preview Events access to 3-day live training Workshop events.
-Defendants charged consumers anywhere from \$199 to \$1,997 to enroll in one of their Workshops.
-Since 2016, Defendants typically charge consumers \$1,147 to attend the Workshop.
-Since January 2015, over consumers have purchased one of
+44. Since 2011, the Nudge Defendants have used a variety of deceptive tactics detailed below to sell multiple levels of increasingly expensive seminars, other trainings, and related products, purportedly designed to help consumers become successful real estate investors.

+45. The Nudge Defendants initially offer consumers at the free Preview Events access to 3-day live training Workshop events.
+The Nudge Defendants charged consumers anywhere from \$199 to \$1,997 to enroll in one of their Workshops.
+Since 2016, the Nudge Defendants typically charge consumers \$1,147 to attend the Workshop.
+Since January 2015, over 70,000 consumers have purchased one of the Nudge Defendants' Workshops.
-Defendants' Workshops.

-- 44. Defendants then offer additional real estate investment products and services at the Workshops, including additional live training by purported "experts" and "trainers," real estate investing software branded as "Prop Trend" and "Real Estate Pro," and more online training videos.
-Defendants bundle these products and services into different Advanced Training package names, such as "Diamond Elite 360," and charge consumers anywhere from \$19,000 to as much as \$40,000. - 45.
-Through the end of 2017, Defendants included in the Advanced Training packages access to supposedly "exclusive" deals for real estate and financial investment related products and services offered at events (referred to as the "Buying Summit" and then "Investor Expo") held monthly in Las Vegas and, later, at the Lindon Building. - 46.
-Since 2015, Defendants have sold Advanced Training packages to over consumers. - 47.
-After consumers purchase one of the Advanced Training packages, Defendants attempt to induce them through telemarketing calls to spend thousands of dollars, and sometimes tens of thousands of dollars, more on additional products and services, including a purported exclusive "Inner Circle" personalized real estate coaching program. - 48.
-In numerous instances, consumers have lost tens of thousands of dollars from purchasing a series of Defendants' seminars and trainings.
+46. The Nudge Defendants then offer additional real estate investment products and services at the Workshops, including additional live training by purported "experts" and "trainers," real estate investing software branded as "Prop Trend" and "Real Estate Pro," and more online training videos.
+The Nudge Defendants bundle these products and services into different Advanced Training package names, such as "Diamond Elite 360," and charge consumers anywhere from \$19,000 to as much as \$40,000.

+47. Through the end of 2017, the Nudge Defendants included in the Advanced Training packages access to supposedly "exclusive" deals for real estate and financial investment related products and services offered at events (referred to as the "Buying Summit" and then "Investor Expo") held monthly in Las Vegas and, later, at the Lindon Building.

+48. Since 2015, the Nudge Defendants have sold Advanced Training packages to over30,000 consumers.

+49. After consumers purchase one of the Advanced Training packages, the Nudge Defendants attempt to induce them through telemarketing calls to spend thousands of dollars, and sometimes tens of thousands of dollars, more on additional products and services, including a purported exclusive "Inner Circle" personalized real estate coaching program.

+50. In numerous instances, consumers have lost tens of thousands of dollars from purchasing a series of the Nudge Defendants' seminars and trainings.
 In addition, numerous consumers who bought purported "turnkey" and "cash flowing" rental properties from BuyPD at the Buying Summit events discovered the properties were not worth what they paid and did not have paying tenants in place as had been represented.
-Some consumers have lost their life savings as a result of Defendants' scheme; others have had to file for bankruptcy.
+Some consumers have lost their life savings as a result of the Nudge Defendants' scheme; others have had to file for bankruptcy.
 Those victimized include consumers on limited fixed incomes and retirees.